-- Support of Community Traffic Safety Programs: Fixed-price deliverable agreements will be supported in three target counties including Salt Lake, Weber and Utah.
+- 40. Support of Community Traffic Safety Programs: Fixed-price deliverable agreements will be supported in three target counties including Salt Lake, Weber and Utah.
 These areas were strategically identified using crash data and have a high percentage of Hispanic population.
 These projects will oversee effective countermeasures including communications and outreach strategies for low-belt-use groups, school-based and business-based programs, as well as child restraint distribution and education programs.
-As part of the fixed price deliverable agreement the provider will: - Participate in the planning process by participating in quarterly planning meetings with the UHSO, review goals, plans and reports, identify and recruit stakeholders - Lead a coalition to address the objectives of the project and assure strategically planned activities are conducted.
-Coalition meetings will be held at least quarterly - Support the communications and media plan by reviewing all elements of the plan, submit feedback, support media campaign, submit at least two print articles and other forms of media, recruit law enforcement and local leaders support - Conduct outreach and education activities to reach out to individuals, families, businesses, schools, hospitals, law enforcement agencies, local media, churches, etc - Evaluation- include quarterly report with results of activities, pre and post knowledge of self-reported behavioral surveys, car seat checkpoints and classes - Support of a Hispanic Media Campaign: A Hispanic seat belt public service advertisement (PSA) campaign will help promote seat belt use among the state's Hispanic populations, with special emphasis on communities with a high percentage of this population.
-The campaign includes three :30-second television PSAs, three accompanying radio PSAs, and supporting social media creative.
-The key messages and target audiences for the campaign include: (1) The importance of using a seat belt on every trip (Primary Target: Adults ages 21-49); (2) The positive influence family members have with regards to buckling up (Primary Target: Children ages 4-15; Secondary Target: Women ages 21-49); and (3) Setting an example for others by buckling up and requiring everyone in the vehicle to do the same (Primary Target: Teens ages 13-19; Secondary Target: Males ages 21-49. - A Hispanic Seat Belt Task Force: The task force meets quarterly and includes target county projects, law enforcement and the media contractor to discuss program needs and share outreach ideas and resources.
+As part of the fixed price deliverable agreement the provider will: - 1.
+Participate in the planning process by participating in quarterly planning meetings with the UHSO, review goals, plans and reports, identify and recruit stakeholders

+- 2. Lead a coalition to address the objectives of the project and assure strategically planned activities are conducted.
+Coalition meetings will be held at least quarterly - 3.
+Support the communications and media plan by reviewing all elements of the plan, submit feedback, support media campaign, submit at least two print articles or other forms of media (social/earned), recruit law enforcement and local leaders support - 4.
+Conduct outreach and education activities to reach out to individuals, families, businesses, schools, hospitals, law enforcement agencies, local media, churches, etc - 5.
+Evaluation- include quarterly report with results of activities, pre and post knowledge of self-reported behavioral surveys, car seat checkpoints and classes - 41.
+Support of a Hispanic Media Campaign: A Hispanic seat belt public service advertisement (PSA) campaign will help promote seat belt use among the state's Hispanic populations, with special emphasis on communities with a high percentage of this population.
+The campaign will include paid and earned media elements, and supporting social media creative.
+The key messages and target audiences for the campaign include: (1) The importance of using a seat belt on every trip (Primary Target: Adults ages 21-49); (2) The positive influence family members have with regards to buckling up (Primary Target: Children ages 4-15; Secondary Target: Women ages 21-49); and (3) Setting an example for others by buckling up and requiring everyone in the vehicle to do the same (Primary Target: Teens ages 13-19; Secondary Target: Males ages 21-49. - 42.
+A Hispanic Seat Belt Task Force: The task force meets quarterly and includes target county projects, law enforcement and the media contractor to discuss program needs and share outreach ideas and resources. - 43.
+Hispanic Outreach Efforts: funds will be used to support community outreach events, seat belt messaging, educational materials and paid media.